-Watching my kids create art teaches me many things, and I'm so happy to have them with me.
+Watching my kids create art teaches me many things, and I'm so happy to have them with me as my uninhibited teachers.
 Seeing someone else's creative process--even that of a child--is so helpful and freeing when it comes to making your own work.

 When observing them, I notice (with jealousy) how little they think before they pick up their tools.
 They listen to their impulse to create, and do not stifle it.
 They use it as a language, as a way to process and share their lives.
 It's a beautiful thing to watch.

 MY CHILDREN'S UNSPOKEN RULES ABOUT MAKING ART